fjames86/cl-slp/README.md

 * Get discovered server types using SLP-FIND-SERVER-TYPES This returns a list of discovered server types.
 These can be used as input to SLP-FIND-SERVERS

+* Discover all servers on all types using SLP-FIND-ALL-SERVERS.
+This just maps over the server types and calls SLP-FIND-SERVERS

 * Register a service using SLP-REGISTER
+The lifetime must be positive and less than CL-SLP::*maximum-lifetime* = 65535.
+By default it is CL-SLP::*default-lifetime* = 10800, which is the OpenSLP default.

 * Deregister a service using SLP-DEGREGISTER

-* Delete a service attributes using SLP-DELETE-ATTRIBUTES

-Other utility functions provided by OpenSLP are
+Other utility functions provided by CL-SLP are

 * Parse service urls using SLP-PARSE-URL